wladimirgrf/docs/source/index.html.md

 # Introduction

 Welcome to BitChain's API documentation!
-BitChain Network is a simple, mostly RESTful JSON API for interacting with Bitcoin blockchain, accessed over HTTP or HTTPS from the bitchain.network domain.
-Currently, BitChain supports Bitcoin and Bitcoin Testnet Chain.
+BitChain Network is a simple, mostly RESTful JSON API for interacting with Bitcoin, accessed over HTTP or HTTPS from the bitchain.network domain.
+Currently, BitChain supports Main and Test Bitcoin blockchains.

 <aside class="warning">
 All currency amounts are in units of satoshis (1/100,000,000 of a bitcoin).